mununki/rescriptdep/vscode-rescriptdep/README.md

 ## Usage Tips

-1. **First Analysis**: The first analysis might take longer as it builds the initial cache
-2. **After Major Changes**: Clear the cache using the command if you've made significant changes to your codebase
+1. **After Major Changes**: When making significant changes to your codebase (including module deletion), run `rescript clean` to recompile your project for improved analysis accuracy
-3. **Module Navigation**: Click on any module in the visualization to focus on that module
+2. **Module Navigation**: Click on any module in the visualization to focus on that module

 ## Extension Settings